Skip navigation

 • Costs and implementation leakage matter.
 Fees, brokerage, taxes and opportunity costs from being “out of the market” must all be considered both in on going portfolio management and when restructuring portfolios.

-• Long term returns are expected to be superior when members are able to take a genuinely long term perspective.
+• Long term returns are expected to be superior when a genuinely long term perspective is used.

 • Corporate social responsibility, ensuring socially responsible investing behaviours are maintained throughout the execution of the investment strategy.

-1. The Fund considers that investment strategies should take into account the following Fund profile factors: investment time frame, stakeholder’s expectations and factors that influence the University’s risk tolerance so as to achieve the strategic objectives.
-Strategy objectives should reflect “SMART” characteristics:
+1. Investment strategies consider the following portfolio profile factors: investment time frame, stakeholder’s expectations and factors that influence the University’s risk tolerance so as to achieve the strategic objectives which should be aligned with “SMART” characteristics: Specific; Measurable; Achievable; Realistic; Time-Bound.

 • the portfolio’s assets will be managed on a total return basis which takes into consideration both investment income and capital appreciation;

-• the importance of the preservation of capital, and adherence to the principle that varying degrees of investment risk are generally: rewarded with compensating returns; consistent with long term growth objectives, to invest in a manner which provides a degree of downside protection in declining markets; and to assess investments on a tax-effective basis where applicable.
+• the importance of the preservation of capital, and adherence to the principle that varying degrees of investment risk are generally rewarded with compensating returns; consistent with long term growth objectives; invest in a manner which provides a degree of downside protection in declining markets and to assess investments on a tax-effective basis where applicable.

 Formulating investment strategy

 1. Following the adoption of appropriate risk and return objectives, the Investment Office formulates the investment strategy for endorsement by the Finance Committee and approval by the Council.
-The Investment Office determines:
+The Investment Office is responsible for:

-• Risk and return assumptions for each asset class.
+• The risk and return assumptions for each asset class

-• Modelling is undertaken to determine the desired long term asset allocation that is expected to maximise the probability of achieving the stated return objective, subject to the targeted level of risk and any other constraints, while ensuring adequate diversification of risk premia on a look through basis (using risk factor analysis).
+• The long term asset allocation that is expected to maximise the probability of achieving the stated return objective, subject to the targeted level of risk and any other constraints, while ensuring adequate diversification of risk premia on a look through basis (using risk factor analysis).

-• Stress testing is undertaken to assess the robustness of the asset allocation and better understand the risks embedded in the portfolio.
+• Stress testing to assess the robustness of the asset allocation and better understand the risks embedded in the portfolio

-• The benchmark portfolio is then finalised taking all aspects of the analysis into consideration.
+• Finalising the benchmark portfolio taking all aspects of the analysis into consideration.

 Consideration of investment covenants